ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1b-CRR/Readme.md

 ## Switch MQ Queue Manager active status between both Clusters.
 Now we will test a control failover from Live cluster to Recovery cluster.

-1. First we will open 2 new terminal windows and start the *sendMessage* script and the *getMessage* script.
+1. First we will open 2 new terminal windows and start the *sendMessage-CRR* script and the *getMessage-CRR* script.
 These are setup to generate the CCDT table using both clusters.

 	```sh